Asmae232/E-TANK_model_Thesis/README.md

 # E-TANK: Carbon-Tax Recycling, Energy Poverty, and Green Innovation

-E-TANK is a real, two-agent (TANK) New-Keynesian-style DSGE model of a small open economy featuring hand-to-mouth and Ricardian households, Stone-Geary preferences over energy consumption (with a subsistence floor), and a CES clean/dirty energy sector with endogenous green R&D. The model is calibrated to the euro area, with France used as a complementary calibration target.
-It is used to study how the *recycling* of carbon-tax revenue (green R&D subsidies vs. lump-sum transfers) shapes the distribution of the transition's costs between the two household types.
+E-TANK is a real, two-agent dynamic general-equilibrium (TANK) model of a small open economy.
+It features hand-to-mouth and Ricardian households, non-homothetic Stone-Geary preferences with a committed energy component, a nested CES production structure, clean and imported dirty energy, and endogenous clean-knowledge accumulation through green R&D.

-This repository contains the Dynare (.mod) file for the E-TANK model as used to produce the results reported in the thesis.
+The carbon tax enters as an additive price wedge on imported dirty energy:

+    P_d,t = er_t P_oil,t + tau_t.

+Carbon-tax revenue is recycled within each period through two policy levers.
+The parameter theta determines the share allocated to clean R&D, with the remainder returned through household transfers.
+The parameter phi determines how that transfer envelope is allocated between hand-to-mouth and Ricardian households.

+The quarterly benchmark calibration is disciplined primarily by euro-area macroeconomic moments, while household heterogeneity is informed by French and broader European evidence.
+The model is used to examine how carbon-tax revenue recycling affects clean innovation, the macroeconomic cost of the energy transition, household welfare, and the distribution of transition costs.

+The included `e_tank_model.mod` file is the authoritative structural model source used for my thesis production runs.
+The reported results are obtained from deterministic perfect-foresight simulations using a numerical horizon of 1,600 quarters (400 years).